benediktstroebl/SlackChat/README.md

 - [ ] **Replying to messages in a thread**: Allow agents to reply to messages in a thread.
 - [ ] **agentdiscord?**: Allow agents to use Discord instead of Slack.

+## Contributing

+We welcome contributions from the community!
+Please reach out to us via [sage.cs.princeton.edu](https://sage.cs.princeton.edu) if you are interested in contributing.

 ## Star History